unifyai/orchestra/PubSub.md

 # PubSub Usage

 When sending messages betweens services.
 It's often useful to use messages queues.
-To set up a messaging queue in GCP:
+To set up a messaging queues in GCP:

 1. Create a topic, either through the UI or using ``gcloud`` (in cloud shell, for example).